ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Transport Security Protocol Descriptions

-This section contains descriptions of security protocols that currently used to protect data being sent over a network.
+This section contains descriptions of security protocols currently used to protect data being sent over a network.

 For each protocol, we describe the features it provides and its dependencies on other protocols.